20 Greatest Computer Programmers Of All Time

 Brian is also the coiner of the well-known expression “What You See Is All You Get”(WYSIAYG).

-Major Achievements: He won INFORMS Computing Society Prize in 1993 and received many Teacher Awards throughout his career.
+Major Achievements: He won the INFORMS Computing Society Prize in 1993 and received many Teacher Awards throughout his career.

 6. Ken Thompson

-Who is he: Ken Thompson is a pioneer of the computer science and hacker community.
+Who is he: Ken Thompson is a pioneer of computer science and the hacker community.
 He is best known for designing and implementing the Unix operating system.

 What he has done: Thompson developed the original Unix OS with Ritchie.
 He invented the B programming language and was one of the early developers of the Plan 9 operating system.
 He also created the Go programming language while working for Google.
-Moreover, Thompson worked on UTF-8 encoding, endgame tablebases, and regular expressions
+Moreover, Thompson worked on UTF-8 encoding, endgame tablebases, and regular expressions.

 5. Tim Berners-Lee